 Back in 1952, Leonard opened Leonard's Bakery on Kapahulu Street in Honolulu, and, seeing as he was of Portuguese descent, he decided to sell malasadas.
 From the start the malasadas were a huge success.
 In fact, they were so popular, they've been frying them up fresh at Leonard's ever since.
 To this day, Leonard's has lines from opening to closing.

-A ton of places make malasadas across the islands, so you should definitely ask locals for their favorites.
-You want them to be freshly fried and, as a general rule, the places that specialize in malasadas make them best.
+You'll come across malasadas at a ton of places across the islands, so, to narrow your search, you should ask locals for their favorites.
+You want them to be freshly fried and, as a general rule, a place that specialize in malasadas make them best.